radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 ### SQL Filter

-SQL filter is used as part of the request for entries captured by the timestamp connector.
-Only changes that match the filter are published by the connector.
+SQL filter is used as part of the request for entries captured by the counter change detection mechanism.
+Only changes that match the filter are published by the event listener.

 A SQL filter is either a single expression or several single expressions joined by binary operators and brackets ( ).
 Possible binary operators
 are: